 Submit domain

-The review starts from a bounded passive request and business context, not an unrestricted scan brief.
+The review starts from a bounded passive request and business context, not an open-ended security brief.

 Executive journey view

-The review starts from a bounded passive request and business context, not an unrestricted scan brief.
+The review starts from a bounded passive request and business context, not an open-ended security brief.

 The first customer-facing email protects the private route before any completed result is delivered.